AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 You may consider vaccinating your pet against for rattlesnakes if you live in an area where snakes are common and your dog is at a fairly high risk of getting bitten and you live far enough away that seeking veterinary care will be prolonged by travel time.
 The rattle snake vaccine is only intended to buy time and will not protect against the venom.

 ### Bibliography/ further reading
-* American Veterinary Medical Association: https://www.avma.org/public/PetCare/Pages/Canine-Distemper.aspx
+* American Veterinary Medical Association: https://www.avma.org/public/PetCare/Pages/Canine-Distemper.aspx, https://www.avma.org/public/PetCare/Pages/Leptospirosis.aspx
 * Merck veterinary manual (https://www.merck-animal-health-usa.com/dp/3)
+* UC Davis veterinary medicine (http://www.vetmed.ucdavis.edu/whatsnew/article.cfm?id=1883)